 RISK ELEMENTS State the financial or operational damage/risk that will occur if needs are not satisfied immediately (You must provide specifics when explaining any loss or damage).
 SPECIAL CIRCUMSTANCES State why the needs were not or could not be anticipated so that goods/services cannot be purchased following standard procedures.
-SUPPLIER SELECTION State the reason and process used for selecting the supplier (Attach quotes/proposals received from other sources, if applicable).

-SECTION D - PROFESSIONAL SERVICES JUSTIFICATION

-SUPPLIER SELECTION Criteria used to select the supplier for these services.
+SUPPLIER SELECTION State the reason and process used for selecting the supplier (Attach quotes/proposals received fromother sources, if applicable).
+Requires a physical PO The department must created CNP issues the PO to the Payment is made through Requires a verbal PO The department must subtock CNP provides an emergered The department provides Payment is made through Requires verbal approval from In the case where there is perform needed repairs (and give the go ahead for the second content of the second content the AP module. mit an EAJ Form to CNP. ncy PO number to the department. the emergency PO to the supplier. the AP module. om requesting department (no PO) an immediate threat to the university and a supplier is on hand or can quickly mobilize to or the emergency occurs after normal business hours), the requesting department can Payment is made through SECTION D - PROFESSIONAL \$ SUPPLIER SELECTION Criteria used to select the supplier for these services.
 REASON FOR SELECTION Identify specific qualifications of selected supplier.

-CONFLICT OF INTEREST STATEMENT

-I, \\\\\\, the undersigned, hereby certify that the following statements are true and correct and that I understand and agree to be bound by the commitments contained herein.
-I am acting on my own accord and am not acting under duress.
-I am not currently employed by, nor am I receiving any compensation from, nor have I been the recipient of any present or future economic opportunity, employment, gift, loan, gratuity, special discount, trip, favor, or service in connection with this supplier in return for favorable consideration of this request.
-By signing below, I certify that the information submitted on this form has been reviewed and this purchase has institutional approval.
+CONFLICT OF INTEREST STATEMENT I,, the undersigned, hereby certiand that I understand and agree to be bound by the commitments contanot acting under duress.
+I am not currently employed by, nor am I receipient of any present or future economic opportunity, employment, service in connection with this supplier in return for favorable considerations. eiving any compensation from, nor have I been the gift, loan, gratuity, special discount, trip, favor, or Signature:(Primary User) Date: Title: (Note: Texas Government Code, Chapter 572, Subchapter C, §572.069.
+CERTAIN EMPRESTRICTED.
+A former state officer or employee of a state agency who during the period agency in a procurement or contract negotiation involving a person may not accept employee the officer's or employee's service or employment with the state agency ceased.) d of state service or employment participated on behalf of a state DEPARTMENT APPROVAL - Department Head/Executive Officer By signing below, the department certifies that the information submitte has departmental approval.
+The final determination of approval shall be Signature:(Department Head/Executive Officer) Date: Printed Name:(Department Head/Executive Officer) Title: -

-Institution:

-Signature: Date:

-(Department Head/Executive Officer)

-Printed Name :

-(Department Head/Executive Officer)

-Title: CPO Approval (Initial):
+\Departmental Approver should be senior to the Primary User.

-(Note: Government Code Chapter 572, Subchapter C, Sec.
-572.069 - CERTAIN EMPLOYMENT FOR FORMER STATE OFFICER OR EMPLOYEE RESTRICTED.
+(Note: Texas Government Code Chapter 572, Subchapter C, §572.069.
+CERTAIN EMPLOYMENT FOR FORMER STATE OFFICER OR EMPLOYEE RESTRICTED.
 A former state officer or employee of a state agency who during the period of state service or employment participated on behalf of a state agency in a procurement or contract negotiation involving a person may not accept employment from that person before the second anniversary of the date the officer's or employee's service or employment with the state agency ceased.)